 The 16 S was designed as a standard 16mm camera (its design predates the Super-16 format by 20 years).
-It is not an easy camera to convert to Super-16 because of the design of the gate and mirror.
-Apparently ARRI made approximately 25 Super 16 Arriflex ST’s (with the Bayonet mount turret).
+It’s design is very poorly suited for conversion to Super-16 because of the design of the gate and mirror.

 Another problem is that the supply of spare parts for the 16 S is extremely limited.
-Parts are not officially available from ARRI USA, although the service department keeps a few commonly used parts such as the motor drive couplings.
+Parts have not available from ARRI USA since at least the 1990’s..
 Supposedly New York University bought the remaining stock of spare parts in the world to keep their ARRI 16S cameras going forever.
 It is important to be sure of the condition of any 16 S you consider purchasing.
-A severely worn camera cannot be economically repaired.
+These cameras are very labor intensive to service.
+A severely worn or neglected camera cannot be economically repaired.

 NOTE: I have preserved below my previous comments about Super 16 conversion for the 16S, in the interest of historical accuracy.
 Super 16 conversion for the 16S is NO LONGER AVAILABLE.
 Please do not e-mail asking if it is available.
 The company that had provided this service for us has gone out of business.
 They burned many people along the way, including us, and a number of our customers.
 We had to do substantial corrective work to each of the two cameras that this company converted for us, due to the very sloppy quality of their work.
 As delivered, the cameras were basically unusable.

 Please be very careful about anyone saying they can convert this camera to Super 16.
 The 16S can be converted, but it requires many new parts to be manufactured and a lot of very difficult machine work.
-At this point, CinemaTechnic does not plan to introduce our own Super 16 conversion for this camera, due to the extremely high cost of development, and the high cost in labor and materials to convert each camera, which we do not think can be passed on to the customer who has purchased a used camera for an average of $1000.
+CinemaTechnic has no plans to introduce our own Super 16 conversion for this camera, due to the extremely high cost of development, and the high cost in labor and materials to convert each camera, which we do not think can be passed on to the customer who has purchased a used camera for an average of less than $1000.

 - It is possible to convert the 16S to Super 16.
 A PL Mount.
 The 16S cameras are excellent choices for Extreme Sports and Action cinematography.
 The Arri ST and A-Minima cameras are about the same size.
 Compared to the Aaton A-Minima, both are Super 16, have PL Mounts, and are Mirror Shutter cameras (the Aaton viewfinder is far superior).
 The advantage of the Arriflex ST Super 16 over the A-Minima is that the Arri ST uses Super 16 film in the standard emulsion-in feed configuration, either on standard metal 100′ daylight spools, or on 400′ core loads in the Arri ST Magazine.
 The Aaton A-Minima can only use film wound emulsion out, on special 200 ft plastic daylight loading spools.
 These loads can only be used on the A-Minima.